yoninazarathy/one-on-epsilon-assets/blog/polygonal-numbers.md

 $1, 3, 6, 10, 15, 21, 28, 36, \ldots$

 Do you notice any patterns in this sequence?
-One that stands out is the difference of each consecutive number, given by 2, 3, 4, 5, 6, 7, … In other words, each of these numbers is the sum of consecutive integers.
+One that stands out is the difference of each consecutive number, given by $2, 3, 4, 5, 6, 7, \ldots$ In other words, each of these numbers is the sum of consecutive integers.
 For example,

-28 = 1 + 2 + 3 + 4 + 5 + 6 + 7.
+$28 = 1 + 2 + 3 + 4 + 5 + 6 + 7.$

 Enter Carl Friedrich Gauss.
 Gauss was a famous German mathematician whose work has made a huge impact on modern mathematics and physics.
 As a child in the 18th century, he was notoriously precocious.
 One story tells of a frustrated school teacher who instructed a misbehaving Carl Gauss to add all the numbers from 1 to 100, in order to keep the child occupied for quite some time.
 Unfortunately for the teacher, the young Gauss devised the following shortcut.

 The sum of the numbers, T, can be written in two ways:

-       1      +   2    +  3   + …  + 98 +  99   + 100   =  T,
+$1      +   2    +  3   + …  + 98 +  99   + 100   =  T$

-       100 +  99  + 98   + … +  3    +   2    +  1      =  T .
+$100 +  99  + 98   + … +  3    +   2    +  1      =  T.$

 Sum up corresponding terms on both sides of each equation to give

-	101 + 101 + 101 + … + 101 + 101 + 101 = 2 x T.
+$101 + 101 + 101 + … + 101 + 101 + 101 = 2 x T.$

 In the sum on the left, the number 101 is being added to itself 100 times.
-This means the left hand side is just 101 x 100 = 10100.
-Therefore T = 10100/2 = 5050.
-It turns out this is a triangular number.
+This means the left hand side is just $101 x 100 = 10100.$

+Therefore $T = 10100/2 = 5050.$ It turns out this is a triangular number.

 In fact, thanks to the young Carl Gauss, we can see that every triangular number can be written in a similar form.
-Actually, the nth triangular number is given by the formula (n+1)n/2.
+Actually, the nth triangular number is given by the formula $(n+1)n/2$.
 (Here we use the typical mathematician’s place holder of n as the variable.
-For example, if n=1, then “nth” or “1th” is read as “first”.
-If n=2, “nth” or “2th” is understood as “second”, n=3, “3th” is meant as “third”, then “4th” as “fourth”, “5th” as fifth, and so on.
+For example, if $n=1$, then “nth” or “1th” is read as “first”.
+If $n=2$, “nth” or “2th” is understood as “second”, $n=3$, “3th” is meant as “third”, then “4th” as “fourth”, “5th” as fifth, and so on.
 We then just replace n in the formula for the actual number.)
-Try it: e.g. 28 = (8 x 7)/2, 36 = (9 x 8)/2, etc.
+Try it: e.g. $28 = (8 x 7)/2, 36 = (9 x 8)/2$, etc.
 Here’s an idea: Can we extend this to other regular polygons, like squares, pentagons, hexagons, and so on.
 The answer is: Yes!

 Try applying a similar principle in drawing squares with growing lengths (again, starting at 1), as we did the triangles.
 A picture would develop something like this: